AlexDaniel5/Personal-Projects/FullStackMusicApp/README.md

 - python .\manage.py makemigrations
 - python .\manage.py migrate
 - python .\manage.py runserver
+- Open another terminal and go into the path folder MusicController/frontend
+- Run the command npm run dev

 Important Notes:
 - You only have to run the server once and django will automatically make updates to the server as you edit the code